henley-regatta/adventofcode2020/README.md

   * `day3part2.py` - And this is a fairly logical extension.
 The answer's silly but that's the point, right?
   * `day4part1.py` - Mostly an exercise in reading semi-sane records.
 Had some silliness to deal with on record boundaries.
 Frustrating rather than satisfying
   * `day4part2.py` - Oh god that was frustrating.
 Field validation is serious business.
 Read the spec correctly, and don't assume any behaviour out of your language that you're not 100% confident you've tested and understood.
+  * `day5part1.py` - This was a lot easier than I thought it would be once I worked out the trick of decoding a binary search in this way...

 ## grr peer pressure